-I have been trying to find a program that will find a file name in a directory and everywhere the file is listed to have it replaced with a newer file with the same name.
+I need a program that will find a file name in a directory and everywhere the file is listed to have it replaced with a newer file with the same name.

 The following tutorial will demonstrate using the command line feature of FileMonkey to replace all files with a specific name, the same name, with a single source file.